benrgreene/WP-Static-Site-Generator/README.md

 On the customizer being saved, the plugin will clean all rules and rebuild all pages to ensure that any options in the customizer take effect for all page & posts, and not just ones updated in the future.

 To set which post types become static, You can go to "Settings" -> "Static Generator"

+## Search

+This plugin can conflict with the search page, which usually is routed through the homepage.
+To resolve, it loads the theme search template for any URL that includes the search parameter.

+It is recommended that for custom themes, you send search forms to a URL that isn't the same as your homepage (or any existing page), else the page might be cached and loaded statically.